Takumi123w/Youtube-for-Low-End/README.md

 - Hide ads with black screen & Mute Ads but not remove Ads
 - Keyboard navigation
-- For better quality video its set to VP8 & VP9 but you can turn it off in pop up
+- For better quality video its set to VP8 & VP9 but you can turn it off in pop up for that function vp9 was modifed extension from https://github.com/erkserkserks
 - Headbar youtube custom

 support with Manifest 3 support